Revised March, 2015

 - Arrange for transportation to and from prospective jobs.

-- Request a copy of the interview form prepared by the El officer before you leave the El office and check it for accuracy.
+- If you are interviewed, request a copy of the interview form prepared by the El officer before you leave the El office and check it for accuracy.

 WHAT NOT TO DO